unfor19/kubernetes-localdev/README.md

 ## Docker Daemon And Minikube

-We're running two [Docker Daemons](https://docs.docker.com/get-started/overview/#the-docker-daemon), the first one runs on the Host machine (macOS/Windows) and the second one runs in minikube's [Docker Container](https://www.docker.com/resources/what-container).
+We're running two [Docker Daemons](https://docs.docker.com/get-started/overview/#the-docker-daemon), the first one runs on the Host machine (macOS/Windows), and the second one runs in minikube's [Docker Container](https://www.docker.com/resources/what-container).
 I find it very hard to understand this architecture, so I've created a diagram to visualize it.

 ![kubernetes-localdev-minikube-dockerd](https://d33vo9sj4p3nyc.cloudfront.net/kubernetes-localdev/kubernetes-localdev-minikube-dockerd.png?dummy=null2)

-Let's run some commands to see if it makes sense
+Let's run some commands to see if it makes sense.

 1. **macOS/WSL2**: Print the list of the running containers on the **Host** machine
    ```bash